 Externship sites vary on how they advertise their positions.
 For any site that is approved by our Externship Program, you should find a profile in our database and can see which other students have been at that site.
 Some of the larger sites post their positions on Symplicity and/or participate in on campus interviewing.
 They do this to interview a lot of candidates at once.
 It is fine to obtain your externship through that process but be sure to let us know right away that you have received an offer so that we can save you a place in the seminar.
 Remember that there are many other sites who may be looking for just one student and so they won’t use these methods.
 They are simply waiting for us to send them materials from interested students and you might easily be the only student that is applying.

-Yes, if the site meets our program guidelines and the ABA Accreditation Standards and is approved first by the Externship Director.
-Students must contact the Externship Program Office and provide time to approve the site before the externship begins.
-This includes a consultation with the proposed supervisor, assessment of the substance of the proposed work, and a written agreement with the supervisor regarding the expectations and requirements for on-site supervision and mentoring.
-We do not have externships at private firms unless they have a government contract to provide services.
+Yes, if the site meets our program guidelines, the ABA Accreditation Standards, and is approved by the Externship Faculty.
+Students must contact the Externship Office and provide time to approve the site before the externship begins.
+The approval process includes a consultation with the proposed supervisor, assessment of the substance of the proposed work, and a written agreement with the supervisor regarding the expectations and requirements for on-site supervision and mentoring.

 Beginning summer semester 2023, the Seattle University School of Law Externship Program will allow students who receive compensation to earn credit.